-Robert Thorson is a professor of Earth Sciences at the University of Connecticut, where he juggles teaching, writing, mentoring, committee work, and community engagement.
+Robert Thorson is Professor of Earth Sciences at the University of Connecticut, where he juggles teaching, writing, mentoring, committee work, and community engagement.
 He's a Midwestern native, turned Northwestern geologist, turned Northeastern academic.
-His current scholarly interest is the interweave between archaeology, environmental history, environmental literature, and the Anthropocene Epoch.
-He teaches three core courses and many seminars in the Honors Curriculum and coordinates the Stone Wall Initiative within the Connecticut State Museum of Natural History.
+His current scholarly interest is the interweave between archaeology, environmental history, environmental literature, and the Anthropocene Epoch that creates our sense of place.
+He also teaches three courses for the Honors Core Curriculum and coordinates the Stone Wall Initiative within the Connecticut State Museum of Natural History.

 Recent Blog Posts

 - On the Gaps in our LivesOn August 29, 2020 I published in the Wall Street Journal a book review on The Book of Unconformities: Speculations on Lost Time by the anthropologist and writer Hugh Raffes, which I heartily recommend for anyone who feels like their sense of time was whacked by a convulsive life events.
 Excerpts from my review lead the publisher’s (Pantheon/Penguin/Random House) […]Posted on September 1, 2020